syncfusion-content/javascript-docs/js/Diagram/Swim-lane.md

 # Swim lane

-Swim-lane diagrams are typically used to visualize the relationship between a business process and the department responsible for it by focusing on the logical relationships between activities.
+Swim-lane Diagrams are typically used to visualize the relationship between a business process and the department responsible for it by focusing on the logical relationships between activities.
 Swimlanes may be arranged either horizontally or vertically.

 ## Create a swimlane

-To create a swimlane, you need to define an object with `isSwimlane` property that helps to identify the object as a swimlane.
-By default, the swimlanes will be arranged vertically.
+To create a swimlane, you need to define an object with `isSwimlane` property that helps identify the object as a swimlane.
+By default, the swimlanes are arranged vertically.
 You can change that with the `orientation` property of swimlane.

-The following code snippet illustrates how to define a swimlane object.
+The following code example illustrates how to define a swimlane object.

  {% highlight js %}

         var swimlane = {
             name: "swimlaneNode",

-            //Change the orientation
+            //Changes the orientation
             orientation: "horizontal",

-            //Set the position and size
+            //Sets the position and size
             offsetX: 400,
             offsetY: 200,
             height: 100,
             width: 700,

-            //Set the type of object as swimlane
+            //Sets the type of object as swimlane
             isSwimlane: true
         };
 {% endhighlight %}

-Adding a swimlane to diagram is same as adding a node, You can add either through the `nodes` collection or through the client side method `add`.
+Adding a swimlane to the Diagram is same as adding a node.
+You can add either through the `nodes` collection or through the client side method `add`.
 You can also drag and drop a swimlane from symbol palette.
-For more information about adding a node/swimlane to diagram, refer [Add Nodes](/js/Diagram/Node "Create-Node").
+For more information about adding a node/swimlane to the Diagram, refer to [Add Nodes](/js/Diagram/Node "Create-Node").

-Following code snippet illustrates how to add a swimlane to diagram through `nodes` collection.
+The following code example illustrates how to add a swimlane to the Diagram through `nodes` collection.

 {% highlight js %}
         $("#diagram").ejDiagram({